-- Originally, the same as for the Community Matching Fund, but in addition, workers and contractors that may be affected by provincial government land use decisions related to EBM are also potentially eligible for mitigation payments. - During 2011 the CST Advisory Board decided to utilize the EBM-MF as follows: - \$1,000,000 was set aside for forest worker training
+- Originally, the same as for the Community Matching Fund, but in addition, workers and contractors that may be affected by provincial government land use decisions related to EBM are also potentially eligible for mitigation payments. - Currently the balance in the EBM-MF is to be used as matching funds for forest worker training.